 Originally the bell struck the hours, but in the 1930s it was silenced because of complaints from a neighbouring hotel, since demolished.
 However, in 1974, in time for the Commonwealth Games, the bell on the clock tower was reactivated but remained silent at night.
 Since the mid 1980s, the bell has not been heard after a fire damaged the mechanism.

-The building has housed the Christchurch tourist information centre since 2000 as well as a restaurant, cafe and offices.
+The building housed the Christchurch tourist information centre from 2000 as well as a restaurant, cafe and offices.
 The building has a Heritage New Zealand Category 1 listing.
 It has been unused since the Christchurch earthquake of 2011.
 The tourist information centre is now housed in one of the repaired Arts Centre buildings.

 This was originally derived from the Christchurch City Council handbook of 1998.

 - Chief Post Office

 - Photographs of the Chief Post Office Flickr

 - Chief Post Office (Former) Heritage New Zealand List entry.